OctopusDeploy/docs/src/pages/docs/deprecations/index.md

 AzureRm will remain available until July 2024 (with an in-app warning).
 After this, you'll need to move to either `az cli` or the `az module for powershell` for Azure authentication.

+## Deprecations for 2024.2

+### Bundled Tools
+Command line tools for AWS, Azure and Terraform have been included with Octopus Deploy as a convenience mechanism for some time.
+The provided versions of these tools are now out of date and won't be updated.

+As of `2024.2`, deployment steps will no longer be able to use the bundled tools and they will be removed entirely in `2025.1`.

+If you're currently using these bundled tools, you'll need to either manually install the required versions on your workers or modify your deployment processes to make use of [execution containers](/docs/projects/steps/execution-containers-for-workers).

 ## Deprecations for 2024.1

 ### Helm V2